krupadiwani05/SQL/README.md

-# SQL Complete Practice Portfolio

-## Project Overview

-This repository contains SQL practice queries covering beginner to advanced SQL concepts.
-The project demonstrates database creation, table management, data manipulation, filtering, joins, subqueries, views, window functions, and analytical SQL techniques.

-## Topics Covered

-- DDL Commands
-  - CREATE
-  - ALTER
-  - DROP
-  - TRUNCATE

-- DML Commands
-  - INSERT
-  - UPDATE
-  - DELETE

-- Data Retrieval
-  - SELECT
-  - WHERE
-  - ORDER BY
-  - LIMIT
-  - OFFSET

-- Filtering
-  - IN
-  - BETWEEN
-  - LIKE
-  - CASE

-- Aggregation
-  - COUNT
-  - SUM
-  - AVG
-  - MIN
-  - MAX
-  - GROUP BY
-  - HAVING

-- Functions
-  - Mathematical Functions
-  - String Functions
-  - Date Functions

-- Advanced SQL
-  - Joins
-  - Subqueries
-  - Views
-  - Window Functions

-## Project Structure

-SQL Files contain topic-wise SQL scripts.

-Datasets folder contains datasets used for query execution and practice.

-## Tools Used

-- MySQL
-- MySQL Workbench
-- GitHub
+# 📊 SQL

+This repository contains my **SQL practice, queries, and data analysis projects**.

+## 📚 Topics Covered

+* DDL, DML & DQL
+* SQL Clauses & Operators
+* Aggregate Functions
+* String & Conditional Functions
+* GROUP BY & HAVING
+* Joins
+* Subqueries
+* Window Functions
+* Views
+* Data Analysis using SQL

+## 🚀 Projects

+### 🏎️ Formula 1 World Championship (1950–2024)

+SQL analysis of Formula 1 data covering drivers, constructors, races, circuits, results, and qualifying performance.

+**Dataset:** 38,650 records

+## 🎯 Purpose

+This repository is created to **practice SQL concepts and apply them to real-world datasets** while developing data analysis and query-writing skills.

+## 🔍 Explore the Project

+👉 **Check out the SQL projects in this repository, explore the queries, and see how SQL is used to extract meaningful insights from data.**